 >> Check out this new Remote Sensing special issue on “Remote Sensing of Vegetation Phenology”.
 Natasha is a Guest Editor.
 Submit to the special issue Submit to the special issue here!
 Deadline 30th April 2020.

-- Natasha serves on the Scientific Steering Committee for the Analysis, Integration and Modelling of the Earth System (AIMES) Project.
+- Natasha is a Co-Chair of the Analysis, Integration and Modelling of the Earth System (AIMES) Project.
 AIMES is one of 20 global research projects of Future Earth, which is a 10-year interdisciplinary and international initiative aiming to build knowledge on global change and to find solutions for sustainable development.

-- Natasha is an Associate Editor for the AGU Journal of Advances in Modeling Earth Systems.
+- Natasha is the land Editor for the AGU Journal of Advances in Modeling Earth Systems.
 She also serves on the editorial board for GEO: Geography and Environment.

 - Check out the ongoing work of the EU H2020 MULTIPLY Project.